aws-samples/aws-securityhub-remediations/aws-auditmanager-securityhub/README.md

 **Prerequisites**

-1. Ensure that AWS Security Hub and AWS Audit Manager are enabled in your account.
+1. Ensure that AWS Security Hub is enabled in your account.

+2. Follow the steps to set up AWS Audit Manager.

-2. Create an Amazon S3 bucket with the following name: s3-customauditmanagerframework-AccountId-Region where the AccountId is your AWS Account ID and Region is the AWS Region where you have deployed this template.
+3. Create an Amazon S3 bucket with the following name: s3-customauditmanagerframework-AccountId-Region where the AccountId is your AWS Account ID and Region is the AWS Region where you have deployed this template.
 In this bucket, create a folder named CustomAuditManagerFramework_Lambda and upload the CustomAuditManagerFramework_Lambda.zip (it's in the lambda folder) file there.

-3. Audit Manager works with the Boto3 1.7 libraries.
+4. Audit Manager works with the Boto3 1.7 libraries.
 AWS Lambda doesn't ship with Boto3 1.7 by default.
 This implementation provides that version of Boto3 as a Lambda Layer.
 Upload the auditmanagerlayer.zip (it's in the layer folder) to the root folder of the S3 bucket created in step 2.

-3. Create an Amazon S3 bucket with the following name: s3-auditmanager-AccountId-Region where the AccountId is your AWS Account ID and Region is the AWS Region where you have deployed this template.
-In this bucket, create a folder (for e.g. 'evidences).
-This is the Amazon S3 bucket and folder in which AWS Audit Manager will save your assessment reports.
+5. If you have already configured an assessment reports destination in your Audit Manager settings then you can skip this step.
+Otherwise, create a folder (for e.g. 'evidences) in the S3 bucket in step 2.
+Your assessment reports destination will be the S3 URI for e.g. s3://s3-customauditmanagerframework-AccountId-Region/evidences/.
+AWS Audit Manager will save your assessment reports to this bucket.

-4. Create an IAM user/role with Audit owner permissions. https://docs.aws.amazon.com/audit-manager/latest/userguide/security_iam_service-with-iam.html#security_iam_service-with-iam-id-based-policies
+6. Create an IAM user with Audit owner permissions. https://docs.aws.amazon.com/audit-manager/latest/userguide/security_iam_service-with-iam.html#security_iam_service-with-iam-id-based-policies

 **Setup**

 The solution automates the initial setup and deployment in two steps:

 1. Launch the **aws-auditmanager-securityhub.yml** template.
-For parameters - 1) Provide the name of the S3 bucket and folder (from step 2 in the prerequisites) that contains the source CustomAuditManagerFramework_Lambda.zip
+For parameters - 1) Provide the name of the S3 bucket and folder (from step 3 in the prerequisites) that contains the source CustomAuditManagerFramework_Lambda.zip

 2. Launch the **aws-auditmanager-customassessment.yml** template.
-Provide the name of the S3 bucket and folder (from step 3 in the prerequisites) that is the assessment destination as a parameter and 2) Provide the ARN of the Audit owner IAM user/role
+Provide the s3 uri (from step 5 in the prerequisites) that is the assessment destination as a parameter and 2) Provide the ARN of the Audit owner IAM user from step 6 in the pre-requisites

+**Cleanup**

+1. Delete the CloudFormation stacks in sequence- 1) aws-auditmanager-customassessment.yml and then 2) aws-auditmanager-securityhub.yml
+2. Delete the custom framework  as well as the custom controls created in Audit Manager (you can do this from the console)
+3. Delete the Audit Manager framework ID from the SSM parameter store